-- 1. Set academic achievement goals separately for

-- Elementary school ELA and Math

-- Middle school ELA and Math

-- High School ELA and Math
+- 1. Set academic achievement goals separately for - Elementary school ELA and Math - Middle school ELA and Math - High School ELA and Math II/Integrated Math II End of Course

 2. Long-term for Nevada will be six years.
 After six years, Nevada will re-establish the baseline and set a common long-term goal for all subgroups by the year 2030.